Drab To Fab: 35 Easy Ways To Upgrade A Kitchen Into A Charming SpaceBy Ziyee N

-Online, search for art to use as inspiration.
-Then, on a blank canvas, sketch out anything that catches your eye.
-After sketching, fill it with color.
-Once the drawing is complete, place it in a nice frame and hang it on your kitchen wall.
+You’d be surprised by what a quick online search can yield as inspiration.
+On a blank canvas, sketch out whatever struck you most and fill it with color.
+Once the drawing is complete, place it in a nice frame et voila!

 Fabric Wrapped Cabinet

 Now this one’s a bit more unexpected.
 Instead of painting cabinets which we all know will eventually need to be repainted down the line, some homeowners decide to forego the process entirely.
 Instead of paint, you can wrap your cabinets in fabric.

 Just look at that added pop of color!
 Start by removing the cabinet doors and their hinges, then measure the fabric and cut accordingly.
 Next, wrap the cabinet with the material that has just been cut out.
 Finally, reattach the cabinet door to the cabinet.

 Although wrapping cabinet doors in fabric is simpler than painting them, it can still be quite tedious because you’ll need to disassemble each of the cabinet doors first before wrapping them.
 Luckily for you, we have another suggestion.
 Staining cabinets.

 So, as an easier alternative, go over the cabinet doors with gel stains.
 This is a bit similar to painting but without the mess.
 All you have to do is simply “paint” the gel stains on the cabinet doors.
 You won’t even have to remove them.

 Apart from kitchen walls and cabinets, redoing your kitchen floors is another way to enhance your kitchen.
 However, this can be costly and labor-intensive, so for a budget-friendly option, you can try using contact paper.
 As we mentioned earlier, it is easier and cheaper.